calmjs/calmjs/src/calmjs/README.rst

     provide the user facing entry points.

 cli
-    Module that provides interface between the cli tools and also to provide more cli functionalities that expand on those.
-Provides the expanded driver classes for interfacing with Node.js and its tools, so it might end up inheriting from toolchain also.
+    Module that provides the functions that call out to cli tools that will support the functionality needed by the calmjs framework.
+    Provides the expanded driver classes for interfacing with Node.js and its tools, and also the primative exposed functions that provide its own shell.
+This latter part could be exposed as the runtime library.

+runtime
+    The module that provides the classes and functions that aid with providing the entry point into calmjs from cli and elsewhere.
+    Supports the generation of the texts for users from the shell.

 command
     Provides the primative package manager command.
-While it doesn't really inherit from anything here, implementations will likely inherit from dist for helpers and cli for the actual cli interfacing part for the underlying binary for the command.
-This is what the cli_driver is for.
+While it doesn't really inherit from anything here, implementations will likely inherit from dist for helpers, cli for the actual cli interfacing part for the underlying binary for the command, and runtime for the help tests.
+The classes will hold onto an instance of a cli Driver and also the appropriate runtime constructed using that.

-indexer
-    Constains a microregistry and a number of functions for generation of mappings of files within modules in Python packages for theu purpose of exporting the paths of the JavaScript sources they hold.
-    Shouldn't really need expanding or shouldn't need to inherit from calmjs.

-module
-    Defines module related registries, uses the indexer to generate the module path mapping entries.

 npm
     The npm specific tools.
-Whole module can in theory be generated from code, however without the source users will be loss.
+Whole module can in theory be generated from code, however without the source users will be lost.
 So that's done like so for the integrated thing that could inherit from anything.

-As a general rule, modules above should not inherit from modules below.
+As a general rule, a module should not inherit from modules listed below their respective position on the above list.